neemiasbsilva/tsp-genetic-algorithm/readme.md

 What things you need to undertand this repository

 ```
- Good knowledgment in python3, and arguments using ".sh" (command-line interpreter).
+ Good knowledgment in python3, and know how to use .sh file ".sh" (command-line interpreter).
 ```

 ### Installing